FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 6. Regulatory Status (Regional Overview)

 In the United States, geraniol is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 02.015.
+In the European Union, it is listed under Regulation (EC) No 1334/2008 with FL number 02.013.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, geraniol is approved for use in Japan and China, with specific concentration limits in certain applications.
-In Latin America, countries like Brazil and those in MERCOSUR recognize geraniol under harmonized flavor regulations.
-However, formulators should verify specific country regulations due to potential variability.
+In Asia, geraniol is approved for use in Japan and China, with specific guidelines varying by country.
+In Latin America, countries like Brazil and those in MERCOSUR have harmonized regulations for its use in flavors and fragrances.
+Explicit approvals and harmonized assumptions are generally consistent, though formulators should verify specific country regulations.

 Citation hooks: FEMA; EFSA; national authority publications